flowerszhong/lovecard/README.md

-#a mini site for pin love card
+#a mini site for pin Love Card

 copyright flowerszhong